-Without qualifying our opinion, we draw attention to notes 2(c)(i) and 5 to the financial statements.
-As at December 31, 2010, the financial statements include derivative financial instruments valued on a net basis at US\$(1,660,500) using the valuation method discussed in Note 2(c)(i) in the absence of readily ascertainable market values.
-However, because of the inherent uncertainly of valuation, those estimated values may differ significantly from the values that would have been used had a ready market for these financial instruments existed or had another valuation method been adopted, and the differences could be material.
+Without qualifying our opinion, we draw attention to notes 2(b)(i) and 5 to the financial statements.
+As at December 31, 2011 and 2010, the financial statements include derivative financial instruments valued on a net basis at US\$5,667,500 and US\$(1,660,500), respectively, using the valuation method discussed in Note 2(b)(i) in the absence of readily ascertainable market values.
+However, because of the inherent uncertainty of valuation, those estimated values may differ significantly from the values that would have been used had a ready market for these financial instruments existed or had another valuation method been adopted, and the differences could be material.

-Furthermore, without qualifying our opinion, we draw attention to Note 13 to the financial statements.
-Subsequent to the year end both an Event Notice and Event Report were issued.
+Furthermore, without qualifying our opinion, we draw attention to Note 6 to the financial statements.
+During the year ended December 31, 2011 both an Event Notice and Event Report were issued.
 The Event Report confirmed a principal reduction of US\$Nil.